Brennvo/personal-website/src/posts/binary-numbers.md

   src="../../assets/images/light/posts/binary-numbers/penguin/counting-101-coffee-beans-alt.svg"
 />

 And alas, we now have an explanation for the penguin's representation of five coffee beans as 101.
-If you keep on counting to a tenth coffee bean (not pictured in the images above), you'll eventually find yourself at "1010", which would then explain the penguin's representation of ten coffee beans.
+If you keep on counting to a tenth coffee bean, you'll eventually find yourself at "1010", which would then explain the penguin's representation of ten coffee beans.

 ## Wrapping up